ibm-cloud-docs/databases-for-postgresql/administering.md

 # Administering your PostgreSQL databases

 The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user, so you can administer PostgreSQL by using its command-line tool, `psql`.
-A password is set for the admin user at provision time, but the password is not stored by the provisioning process.

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users outside of these functions.